ddche/PFBNet/README2.md

-# iXGBNet: an integrative XGBoost-based method for inferring gene regulatory networks
+# PFBNet: Prior fused boosting method for gene regulatory network inference
-iXGBNet is a method based on the XGBoost model and is able to integrate the information from the other data, such as the knockout data, to refine the inferred GRN.
-Moreover, iXGBNet utilizes a new way to tackle the time-series expression data by considering the accumulation impact of the gene expressions at previous time points.
-Using the benchmark datasets from DREAM4 and DREAM5 challenges, we show that iXGBNet achieves better performance than other state-of-the-art methods.
+we present a novel method, namely prior fused boosting network inference method (PFBNet), to infer GRNs from time-series expression data by using the non-linear model of Boosting and the prior information (e.g., the knockout data) fusion scheme.
+The experiments on the benchmark datasets from DREAM challenge as well as the E.coli datasets show that PFBNet achieves significantly better performance than other state-of-the-art methods (HiDi, iRafNet and BiXGBoost).
 ## Dependency
 Xgboost Version=0.6 [Reference Link](https://xgboost.readthedocs.io/en/latest/build.html "悬停显示")
 ### Pip install